Rei-SwitchBot/faq/en-us/Hub Series.md

 We deeply appreciate your understanding and patience as we work to enhance our services.
 If you have any further questions, please don't hesitate to contact us.
 Our team remains fully committed to improving your smart home experience.

+---
+### Troubleshooting IR Remotes Work Well but Cannot Control Bluetooth Devices Through SwitchBot Hub 2 Remotely.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding the issue of having trouble with Bluetooth remote control via Hub 2, could you please check the following points?
+1. Make sure Hub 2 and your Bluetooth device are within Bluetooth range (recommended within 5 meters).

+2. Check for firmware updates by going to: SwitchBot app -> Hub 2 -> Gear icon -> Firmware & Battery.
+Please update the firmware if available.

+3. Try removing and resetting the Hub 2 by following these steps:
+- Delete the Hub 2 by long-pressing it in the app (your learned IR remotes won't be erased)
+- Unplug your Hub 2 then plug it back in.
+- Hold the on/off button for 15 seconds to reset it.
+- Re-add Hub 2 to the app

+4. If the issue continues, we will forward your feedback to our R&D team for further investigation.
+We would appreciate it if you could provide with the following information:
+- A screenshot of Bluetooth connection status from: SwitchBot app -> Profile -> Manage Hub -> Hub 2

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.